Azure/ResourceModules/arm/Microsoft.Authorization/roleAssignments/managementGroups/readme.md

-# Role Assignment on Management Group Scope `[Microsoft.Authorization/roleAssignments]`
+# Role Assignment on Management Group level `[Microsoft.Authorization/roleAssignments/managementGroups]`

-With this module you can perform role assignments on a Management Group level
+With this module you can perform role assignments on a management group level

 ## Resource Types